grimmy/csi-zfs/README.md

 we decide to "correct" permissions recursively.
 We could make these options in the CSI specific options for the PVs.

+We need to deny the sharenfs and sharesmb properties.

 # Timeline

 No idea on a timeline, but this is something I've been thinking a lot about